Aglesias/GameAssemblyProjects/README.md

-This is mostly school project code that was used creating games in an in house engine at The Game Assembly.
+This is school project code that was used creating games in an in house engine at The Game Assembly.

        * Animation saver is a project that writes bone possitions from an animations and writes it to a texture to be able to make looping animations play by reading the positions from the texture, this to unload the CPU